 The research data were collected through a semi-structured interview form prepared by the researcher in order to get the opinions of primary school teachers who voluntarily agreed to participate in the research.
-The draft semi-structured interview form was presented to 3 primary school teachers in order to get expert opinion in terms of checking language and face validity.
+The draft semi-structured interview form was presented to three primary school teachers in order to get expert opinion in terms of checking language and face validity.
 As a result of the teachers' evaluations, some of the questions were edited and the final form of the form was created.

-The semi-structured interview form consisted of 3 parts.
-In the first part, there were 4 closed-ended questions about the demographic characteristics of primary school teachers participating in the research.
-In the second part, there were 3 open-ended questions about primary school teachers' use of digital resources in lessons.
-In the third part, there were 4 closed-ended questions aiming to measure the effect of digital resources used in lessons on teacher workload, teacher success, student success and student motivation.
+The semi-structured interview form consists of three parts.
+In the first part, there are four closed-ended questions about the demographic characteristics of primary school teachers participating in the research.
+In the second part, there are three open-ended questions about primary school teachers' use of digital resources in lessons.
+In the third part, there are four closed-ended questions aiming to measure the effect of digital resources used in lessons on teacher workload, teacher success, student success and student motivation.